Interruption in online service for recruitment 6 June 01:00–08:00 More information

 Preventive occupational health care

-- The occupational health nurse or doctor gets to know the circumstances and practices at the workplace by means of workplace surveys and visits.
+The occupational health nurse and/or doctor gets to know the circumstances and practices at the workplace by means of workplace surveys and visits.
 They are a way to analyse the circumstances of the self-employed person and any hired staff.

-- When carrying out medical examinations, the occupational health doctor and nurse evaluate the need for rehabilitation and other measures designed to support the ability to work.
+When carrying out medical examinations, the occupational health doctor and/or nurse evaluate the need for rehabilitation and other measures designed to support the ability to work.

-If you employ staff, you can claim reimbursement for your personal occupational health care expenses at the same time as you claim reimbursement for the costs of the occupational health care you provide for your employees.
+If you have employees working for you, you can claim reimbursement for your own occupational health costs on an employer-specific claim at the same time as you claim reimbursement for the cost of your employees’ occupational health services.
+The claim is made separately for each accounting period.
 Read more about occupational health care arranged by the employer (in Finnish).

 Before obtaining occupational health services, you must agree the content and provision of the care with the service provider.
 Occupational health care is based on a workplace survey in which the service provider examines the work practices and workplace conditions and evaluates their health impact.